Sensors are battery-powered.

 Follow the steps below if you receive a battery low alarm/alert.

-Sensors only takes SAFT LS14500 batteries.
+Sensors only take SAFT LS14500 batteries.
 On no account should any other battery type be fitted.

 Please contact us if you require replacement transmitter batteries.